 Ships which have failed to comply with the applicable rules in ship routing systems and VTSs that are within the responsibility of a Member State, in accordance with Article 16.1.a 3rd bullet point (“VTS rules infringement” Incident Report).
 Only cases which are relevant to other Member States should be reported.

-Ships which have been refused access to ports of Member States or which have been the subject of a report or notification by a Member State in accordance with Annex I-1 to Council Directive 95/21/EC of 19 June 1995 on port State Control of shipping, as described in Article 16.1.c (“Banned ship” Incident Report).
+Ships which have been refused access to ports of Member States or which have been the subject of a report or notification by a Member State in accordance with Directive 2009/16 on port State Control of shipping, as described in Article 16 and Annex VIII-2 (“Banned ship” Incident Report).

 Ships which have failed to notify that they have, or do not have, insurance certificates or financial guarantees required under Community legislation and/or international rules in accordance with Article 16.1.d (“Insurance failure” Incident Report).